 - Moroccan Spiced Carrots

 - Moroccan Spiced Cauliflower Almond Soup

 Simple And Fresh Salad Side Dishes In Moroccan Style

 Salad is an iconic food of side dishes around the world, not only in Morocco.
 Let’s begin your cooking journey to this Northwest country of Africa to see what they have for their salad side dishes.

-Zaalouk is one of the most famous salads in Moroccan cuisine.
+Zaalouk is one of the most famous recipes in Moroccan cuisine.
 Two main ingredients to make this side dish are cooked eggplants and tomatoes mixed with other spices, garlic, and olive oil.